 - Sit or stand comfortably with your hands on your lap.

 - Tilt your head to one side until you feel a stretch.
-Slowly roll your head forward to bring your chin to your chest, only go as far as you can without pain.
+Slowly roll your head forward to bring your chin to your chest, only going as far as you can without pain.

 - Continue to roll your head to the other side until you feel a stretch along the opposite side of your neck.